arduino/tooling-rfcs/RFCs/0002-pluggable-discovery.md

 }
 ```

 In this case the serial port metadata comes from an USB serial converter.
-The USB VID/PID and USB SERIAL NUMBER properties are also reported inside `prefs`.
+The USB VID/PID and USB SERIAL NUMBER properties are also reported inside `properties`.
 Inside the `identificationPrefs` instead we have only the properties useful for product identification (in this case only USB VID/PID is useful to identify the board model).

 The `LIST` command performs a one-shot polling of the ports.
 If you need continuous monitoring of ports you should use the `START_SYNC` command.